Pennsylvania State Court

 Court and Anniversary List

-The court and anniversary lists are now combined.
 You can click into the gold column headings to sort the list by that word.
 The anniversary column is for the entire current year, so a court installed in January of 1920, will show the same number of years as a court installed in December of 1920.
-The Regent column is not sortable.
-If the Regent has an email, it is used; otherwise, as noted, you'll be asked to send an email to them in the care of (c/o) the State Regent.
+The regent column is not sortable.
+If the regent has an email, it is used; otherwise, as noted, you'll be asked to send an email to them in the care of (c/o) the state regent.

 Local court web pages are linked to the court's name below; click on the court name and you will go to that court's web page.
 Regents wishing to update their web page on the state's website, should contact our state web designer.
 Local courts having their own website, outside of the state court website, should share the link with the state web designer; our local court list will use that link, so other's can read all about your good works!

-If your computer/browser is configured to use mailto hyperlinks, click on the regent's hyperlinked/underlined name to use the mailto hyperlink.
-If your computer/browser isn't configured to use mailto hyperlinks, you can use the plain text email address by way of copy/paste.
 If you are still having trouble using email to reach one of our court regents, you can always use our contact form.
 Complete the form.
-In the section Check all that apply: select Other.
+In the section Check all that apply:, select Other.
 In the Comment box include the name of the regent you wish to be put in contact with.

 Diocese | Name | Number | Location | Instituted | Anniversary | Regent |